sajia1098/Capstone-project/README.md

 Green white and black colors repping FSC
 Pinterest layout where pictures of outfits will be layout in rows DM feature between customers and vendors
-Social media likes and comments on posts???
+Social media likes and comments on posts??
 A search feature and different categories (like sustainable clothes since FSC is big on that)
 # specifications (and interface needs)
 User authentication